 - Initial Calculation: On Tuesday, the data is sent to the London headquarters, where it is further reviewed and processed by senior data managers.
 The data is then used to create an initial calculation, which is then sent to a principal analyst for final assessment.

 - Analyst Review: Once the analyst receives the initial calculation, they establish a range reflective of the current market - as prices are submitted, any prices in this range are automatically included.

 - Verification & Final Calculation: Once all the prices are in and run through various spot checks, the principal analyst oversees the final calculation to include all prices representative of the market.

 Steel Market Prices vs. Steel Product Prices

-As a buyer, it's important to remember while a correlation does exist between the larger scale market price and downstream steel material prices, the two will never be same.
-Just like the price of flour may influence the price of bread, it does not determine final cost - the same goes for hot-rolled steel coil.
+As a buyer, it's essential to remember that while a correlation does exist between the larger-scale market price and downstream steel material prices, the two will never be the same.
+Just like the price of flour may influence the price of bread, it does not determine the final cost - the same goes for hot rolled steel coil.
 The farther down the value-added stream you go, the more factors (e.g. labor, energy, and transport costs) will influence the final price.

 Interested in learning more about steel?

 Download our free guide to discover some of our favorite steel facts!
 Inside you'll find surprising information covering: